recessburton/diantongbao/README.txt

 province:
 userstatus:
 usertype:
+While in kmeans classification process, we only exploit the standardized balance column, which is a continuous value.

 In user action table however, we only utilize the userid info actually which specified as logcount.
 logcount: specifies the summation of logs each time the user operates on app.
 It’s the count of each userid in user action table.

+In all, we have TWO columns in kmeans classifying process.

 The result file is name as class.csv in this application path.
-The class column stands for the types of each user which varies from 0-4.
+The class column stands for the types of each user which varies from A-E.